Our Courses

 Photo of lesbian couple with their childrenWhat to Expect in This Class:

-Families are fascinating.
-They are among the most dramatic social relationships in the world, as they can lead to both sheer joy and extreme pain.
+Families are among the most dramatic social relationships in the world, as they can lead to both sheer joy and extreme pain.
 We might be thrilled to date, fall in love, or have children, but we may also experience deep sorrow from abuse, separation or divorce, and the death of a loved one.
 Although the experiences of families are often mundane (imagine the daily routines of household chores, for example), they can also sometimes be equally thrilling (imagine having your first child).
 Indeed, families are a paradox in multiple ways.

 For most of us, the family was central to our personal development as human beings.
 In our families – no matter what our families “looked” like and no matter the struggles we faced within them – we learned to become who we are.
 Likewise, families are central in the structure of societies.
 Families nurture, prepare, and train workers for the economy.
 Families also teach us culture and values, allowing the society to survive.
 Families are so important, in fact, that many scholars argue that individuals and societies would not exist without them.
 In this class, you will examine several aspects of the family using a sociological perspective.
 You’ll study the crucial interaction between families and other social institutions (like the economy and government).
 You’ll explore the social patterns and characteristics of families in America.
 You’ll learn about diversity within families (e.g. no two children come from the same family), and you’ll study a wide range of family forms.
 Our overarching goal for the quarter is to place families in a social context.
 Indeed, families do not exist independently of their societies.
 Please note that this is not a “how to have a good relationship” class, although students do tell us that the research we talk about in this class does give them many good ideas!